Welcome to Chestnut Hill

 Unexpected Appeal: Quietude Just Outside a Busy Urban Center

 Despite its proximity to the city, Chestnut Hill doesn’t have the grit or late-night energy of downtown Philly.
 For most who live here, that’s part of its charm.

-A menagerie of styles line the verdant streets, from Italianates to Colonial Revivals.
-Most homes are single-family residences or rows, and often constructed from indigenous materials like Wissahickon stone.
-Prospect Avenue, Bethlehem Pike and Norwood Avenue hold some of the area’s oldest homes and are among the most desirable.
+A menagerie of styles lines the verdant streets, from Italianates to Colonial Revivals.
+Most homes are single-family residences or rows, and are often constructed from indigenous materials like Wissahickon stone.
+Prospect Avenue, Bethlehem Pike, and Norwood Avenue hold some of the area’s oldest homes and are among the most desirable.